-DM573 Leading and Working in a Diverse Environment
+MPA573 Leading and Working in a Diverse Environment

 This course will examine leading and working a diverse and multicultural environment within three contexts: (1) domestic organizations, (2) global or multinational organizations, and (3) military organizations.
 Diversity and multiculturalism add to the complexity of organizational environments by increasing the number of perspectives, interaction patterns, and approaches to leadership and management.
-Designed for the MA(SDMP) programme, the course explores many of the questions and challenges facing today's leaders.
+The course explores many of the questions and challenges facing today's leaders.

-DM575 Human Security: Theory and Practice
+MPA575 Human Security: Theory and Practice